T0niMichel/vpn_kungf.ooo/Readme.md

 To make the VPN available to the host, and not only (linked) containers, use `--net=host`.

-A reasonable basic run command loading persisted configuratino from `/srv/tinc` and creating the VPN on the host network would be
+A reasonable basic run command loading persisted configuration from `/srv/tinc` and creating the VPN on the host network would be

     docker run -d \
         --name tinc \